-The GBRA Laboratory Director supervises the GBRA laboratory.
-The GBRA Laboratory Director, Laboratory QAO or designee reviews the report that is generated when all analyses are complete.
+The GBRA Laboratory Lead Analyst supervises the GBRA laboratory.
+The GBRA Laboratory Lead Analyst , Laboratory QAO or designee reviews the report that is generated when all analyses are complete.
 Again, the report is reviewed to see that all necessary information is included and that the DQOs have been met.
-When the report is complete, the GBRA Laboratory Director signs the report.
-If the GBRA Laboratory Director or GBRA Laboratory QAO feel there has been an error or finds that information is missing, the report is returned to the analyst for review and tracking to correct the error and generate a corrected copy.
-The GBRA Project Manager reviews the data for reasonableness and if errors or anomalies are found the report is returned to the GBRA Laboratory Director or GBRA Laboratory QAO for review and tracking to correct the error.
-After review for reasonableness the data is cross-checked to the analysis logs by the GBRA Project Manager.
-If at any time errors are identified, the laboratory database is corrected.
+If the GBRA Laboratory Lead Analyst or GBRA Laboratory QAO feel there has been an error or finds that information is missing, the report is returned to the analyst for review and tracking to correct the error and generate a corrected copy.
+The GBRA Data Manager or designee reviews the data for reasonableness and if errors or anomalies are found the report is returned to the GBRA Laboratory Lead Analyst or GBRA Laboratory QAO for review and tracking to correct the error.
+After review for reasonableness the data is cross-checked by the GBRA Data Manager or designee.
+If at any time errors are identified, the laboratory database is corrected and all affected participants are notified.
+If field or laboratory data are found to fail project QA criteria at any point during the data validation process, then the GBRA Project Manager may choose to have the affected data resampled in order to avoid a data loss.